To avoid rate cut backfiring, banks will need incentive from ECB

 | FRANKFURT/LONDON

-FRANKFURT/LONDON The European Central Bank is gearing up to charge banks for depositing with it, something that will require careful manoeuvring if it is not to create the opposite result from that intended.
+FRANKFURT/LONDON The European Central Bank is gearing up to charge banks for depositing with it, something that will require careful maneuvering if it is not to create the opposite result from that intended.

 The idea of negative rates - essentially making banks pay for having their funds held overnight - is to push banks into lending the money, hence boosting the economy.